Should We All Be Wearing Masks In Public? Health Experts Revisit The Question

 At the moment, the CDC website says the only people who need to wear a face mask are those who are sick or are caring for someone who is sick and unable to wear a mask.

-But in an interview with NPR Monday, CDC Director Robert Redfield said that the agency is taking another look at the data around mask use by the general public.
+But in an interview with NPR on Monday, CDC Director Robert Redfield said that the agency is taking another look at the data around mask use by the general public.

 "I can tell you that the data and this issue of whether it's going to contribute [to prevention] is being aggressively reviewed as we speak," Redfield told NPR.